machadodj/machadodj.github.io/_members/Denis_Jacob_Machado.md

 **Assistant Professor in Bioinformatics**, _University of North Carolina at Charlotte_, Charlotte--NC, USA.

 - Head of the Phyloinformatics Lab at the College of Computing in Informatics (CCI), Department of Bioinformatics and Genomics (BiG), Computational Intelligence to Predict Health and Environmental Risks (CIPHER) research center.
-- BiG's first Latine faculty.
+- Dr. Jacob Machado is Brazilian.
+He was BiG's first Latine faculty.

 ## 2019–2022